Sport Management Kinesiology Masters Online

 View the Degree Completion Plan.

 Official Transcripts – Official transcripts should be sent directly to The Online Graduate School from the college or university that awarded your bachelor’s degree.
 Transcripts from any additional coursework since that time should also be submitted.
-(If your degree-conferred transcript contains fewer than 100 hours of your undergraduate coursework, you will be required to submit all undergraduate transcripts.
-Any postbaccalaureate or graduate-level transcripts will also be required.)

 References – Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
 Friends and family members should not be listed as references